Join us in advocating for wetland protections

-Analysis from EDF estimates that between 17-90 million acres of wetlands could be threatened (for reference, the entire state of California is 100 million acres).* And it is possible that the analysis may miss many wetlands smaller than an acre, meaning the numbers are likely even higher.
-The Supreme Court’s decision is compounded by the fact that many states have few or no state protections, with 24 states currently relying entirely on the federal protections determined by the Clean Water Act for their wetlands.
-In short, many of these wetlands may have no protection at all.
+An analysis from EDF, peer-reviewed and published in Science, estimates that between 17-90 million acres of wetlands could now be threatened (for reference, California is 100 million acres in size).
+The Supreme Court’s decision is compounded by the fact that many states have few or no state protections, with 24 states currently relying entirely on the federal wetlands protections determined by the Clean Water Act.
+In short, this means many of these wetlands may have no protection at all.

 Resources